MooncoonDev/AI-Powered-SRS-Workflow-Generation/README.md

 precision, recall, F1 score, and semantic similarity are used to quantify the system's effectiveness in capturing the intended workflows described in the SRS documents.

+A powerful Nvidia GPU is necessary for this to work within reasonable time frames.

 ## Dataset Description

-The following datasets are all included in the pipeline, and assigned a code for easy reference:
+The following datasets are all included in the pipeline and assigned a code for easy reference:

 | Code | URL                                                                                                                                                                                                                 |
 |------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|